Config Reference

 format: space_before_definition_paren: trueEffect:

-function (my_helper arg) ...endfunction ()Style Options
+function (my_helper arg) ...endfunction ()Casing Options

-Section titled “Style Options”command_case
+Section titled “Casing Options”command_case

 Section titled “command_case”Controls the casing of command names.